Icinga/icingaweb2-module-director/doc/70-REST-API.md

   has never been configured under `Custom Variables` at all, meaning there is no matching top-level entry in `Custom Variables` to attach.

+A `null` value for an unknown or unattached key is rejected the same way a real value would be, it does not get treated as a no-op just because there is nothing to store.

 ```
 HTTP/1.1 404 Not Found
 Content-Type: application/json